CleverCloud/documentation/README.md

 Check your Go version, it need to be above go `1.21.1`.

+### Install Hugo

+Either [install Hugo](https://gohugo.io/installation/) globally in your system or put its [executable](https://github.com/gohugoio/hugo/releases) in the projet's root.

 ### Start locally

-To run the site in your browser, there is a server built in Hugo you can summon with:
+To run the site in your browser, there is a server built in Hugo you can summon with: `hugo server`.
-`hugo server`
-A bunch of option a available:
+A bunch of option are available:

 ```bash
  -b, --baseURL string         hostname and path to the root